hakananit/hakananit/README.md

 ### Hi there 👋

 My name is Hakan and I am an experienced Computer Engineer :computer: with a demonstrated history of working in the telecommunications, insurance industry.
-Skilled in Angular, ReactJs, NodeJs, and web application development in general.
+Skilled in ⚡ Angular, ReactJs, NodeJs, and web application development in general :nerd_face:.
 Strong engineering professional with a MSc. focused in Computer Engineering from Boğaziçi University in Istanbul.

-I am currently learning 🔭 developing Chrome Extensions using Javascript.
+I am currently learning 🔭 how to develop Chrome Extensions 🤔using Javascript.
 Feel free to reach me 📫 on LinkedIn.

 <!--
 **hakananit/hakananit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.